 Having trouble deciding what stays and what goes?
 Try out each point when you’re introducing your business at a networking event, symposium, or with a prospect.
 Then, note what they want to learn more about and when they ask for more details.
 Using this method, you’ll discover what you need to add to the story you share on your about page.

 I’d love to hear your questions on what’s a good fit for an about page!
-Share them below or catch up with me on Facebook at https://www.facebook.com/TrueBlueMarketing/
+Catch up with me on Facebook at https://www.facebook.com/TrueBlueMarketing/